Legras glass and its legacy

 Far right, The mistletoe on this Montjoye vase was a favourite motif in Art Nouveau design.

-Left, three layers of glass were used to create this engraved forest vase, signed in cameo.
-Legras also made table lamps using the same techniques and decor.
+Three layers of glass were used create this forest cameo glass vase.
+Legras glass also made table lamps using the same techniques and decor.

 A scarce Nevers rouleau vase, probably from around 1914.